-Want your Christmas tree to stay fresh and green through the season?
+Want your Christmas tree to stay fresh and green through the season and beyond?
 Try these simple tips.

 You’ll need a:

 - Tree saw

 - Christmas tree stand (We prefer the two-part kind that has a container you secure onto the trunk and then set into a base that you lock down once the tree is straight.)